-Committee: May 3, 2019

-Introduced by: Reps.
-Lambeth, Dobson, Murphy, Sasser

-Analysis of: Third Edition Staff Attorney
+Committee: Senate Rules and Operations of the Senate Date: June 18, 2019 Introduced by: Reps.
+Lambeth, Dobson, Murphy, Sasser Prepared by: Jennifer Hillman Analysis of: Fourth Edition Staff Attorney

 OVERVIEW: HB 656 makes changes to the Medicaid and Health Choice appeals statutes, and to other laws pertaining to Medicaid and Health Choice, that are necessary to implement Medicaid Transformation and contracts with Prepaid Health Plans on November 1, 2019.